tcottrell321/Election_Analysis/README.md

 ## Resources Used for Election Analysis
 - Data Source: election_results.csv (provided by Colorado Board of Elections Employee - Tom.
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1.
-- The PyPoll.py file contains the source code for Module 3 coursework.
+- The PyPoll.py file contains the source code for Module 3 coursework and resulting election analysis.

 ## Summary of Analysis
 The analysis of the election show that: